Alexandrov geometry: foundations: Remarks

-Further, in all the results of Section~\ref{sec:grad-calculus}, we can only assume that $f\in \LSCSC(\spc{L})$ and its gradient is defined at the points in the consideration; the proofs are the same.
+Further, in all the results of Section~\ref{sec:grad-calculus} we may assume only that both $f$ and the gradient of $f$ are defined at the points under consideration.
+The proofs are the same.

-In sections \ref{sec:grad-semicont}--\ref{sec:grad-curv:exist} require almost no changes; mainly, where it is appropriate, one needs to exchange $|\nabla_p f|$ to $|\nabla|_pf$ and/or assume that the gradient is defined at the points of interest.
-Also one has to take \ref{eq:thm:grad-like-2nd-def-1} in Theorem \ref{thm:grad-like-2nd-def} as the definition of gradient-like curve.
-Then the theorem states that any gradient-like curve $\alpha\:\II\to\spc{L}$ satisfies the definition \ref{def:grad-like-curve} at $t\in \II$ if $\nabla_{\hat\alpha(s)} f$ is defined.
-Further in the Definition \ref{def:grad-curve}, should be changed to the following
+Sections \ref{sec:grad-semicont}--\ref{sec:grad-curv:exist} require almost no changes.
+Mainly, where appropriate one needs to change $|\nabla_p f|$ to $|\nabla|_pf$ and/or assume that the gradient is defined at the points of interest.
+Also, \ref{eq:thm:grad-like-2nd-def-1} in Theorem \ref{thm:grad-like-2nd-def} is taken as the definition of gradient-like curve.
+Then the theorem states that any gradient-like curve $\alpha\:\II\to\spc{Z}$ satisfies Definition \ref{def:grad-like-curve} at $t\in \II$ if $\nabla_{\hat\alpha(s)} f$ is defined.
+Further, Definition \ref{def:grad-curve}, should be changed to the following: